mrsjrowens/SAS_Python_Boot_Camp/00_Getting_Setup/README.md

 ## Introduction
-These instructions are for Lipscomb University students who are enrolled in *MSDS5023 Information Structures* and our *SAS/Python Bootcamp*.
+These instructions are for Lipscomb University students who are enrolled in *SAS/Python Bootcamp*.
 The goal is to get your Python environment configured and ready for use and to test that you can connect to your SAS cloud instance using Python.

 ---